talon-one/talon_one.js/docs/ManagementApi.md

 <a name="searchCouponsAdvancedWithoutTotalCount"></a>
 # **searchCouponsAdvancedWithoutTotalCount**
-> InlineResponse2004 searchCouponsAdvancedWithoutTotalCount(applicationId, campaignId, opts)
+> InlineResponse2005 searchCouponsAdvancedWithoutTotalCount(applicationId, campaignId, body, opts)

 Get a list of the coupons that match the given attributes